nf-core/airrflow/docs/usage.md

 * R2: V-Primer + V(D)J
 * I1: Illumina Index (6bp) + UMI (8bp)

+The pipeline has been expanded to be able to process data where the UMI and index files are incorporated into the R1 read fastq files (see section `--index_file`)

 #### `--metadata`

 The metadata file is a TSV file with the following columns, including the exact same headers: